darkskullz9/darkskullz9/README.md

-- 👋 Hi, I’m @darkskullz9
+- # 👋 Hi, I'm Steven a.k.a. @darkskullz9
-- 👀 I’m interested in Web Developing.
+- 👀 I'm into web development, music, video games and more
-- 🌱 I’m currently learning FullStack Developer's job.
+- 🌱 I'm currently learning the FullStack Developer job in work-study.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to work on ...
 - 📫 How to reach me ...
 <!---
 darkskullz9/darkskullz9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.